-need to update it very frequently.
-Moreover, even recent NDPs like P4 [16] claim that they outperform the OpenFlow-related ones in almost all perspectives (programmability, flexibility, forwarding performance, etc), the high cost still obstructs their broad deployment in the Internet and data centers.
+Second, deploying a unified NPL/NDP can be risky and costly.
+As currently there is not a "perfect" NPL/NDP that can prevail over others, deploying a unified NPL/NDP is risky: it is very likely we need to update it very frequently.
+Moreover, even recent NDPs like P4 [13] claim that they outperform the OpenFlow-related ones in almost all perspectives (programmability, flexibility, forwarding performance, etc), the high cost still obstructs their broad deployment in the Internet and data centers.
 Such cost includes not only the much higher price of the devices, but also the cost for training the operators, and the potential risks of introducing new vulnerabilities and bugs.

-The long-term coexistence of multiple NPLs and NDPs means the operators may need to deploy cross-language programs in the single network, or port programs into heterogeneous data planes.
+The long-term coexistence of multiple NPLs and NDPs means the operators may need to deploy cross-language programs in the single network, port programs into different data planes, or even more complex - run cross-language programs on a hybrid data plane that consists of heterogeneous devices.
 Unfortunately, existing NPL compilation systems are monolithic and offer neither of these features.
 In the following, we first elaborate the problems resulting from the de facto monolithic compilers, then propose our approach with key contributions highlighted.

-1.1 Problems of Monolithic Compilation
+A. Problems of Monolithic Compilation

-Existing NPL compilers translate programs all the way to a specific NDP, as shown in Figure 1a.
+Existing NPL compilers translate programs all the way to a specific NDP, as shown in Fig. 1a.
 Such monolithic approach can raise many problems when handling the coexistence of multiple NPLs and NDPs.